-3.2 How long does a commercial case commonly take to bring to court once it has been initiated?
+3.3 How long does a commercial case commonly take to bring to court once it has been initiated?

-The time a civil case may take depends on each case's unique factors as well as the court it is brought in.
-The national average for an insurance case brought in federal court is about 480 days.
-However, an insurance suit may also implicate other statutes and complex commercial dealings.
-In those cases, a matter takes an average of two or three years to resolve.
+The time a civil case may take depends on each case's unique factors as well as the court and the judge responsible for the dispute.
+The median length of an insurance case in federal court is 264 days, but an insurance case that implicates other statutes and complex commercial dealings may last significantly longer.
+For instance, the median length of multi-district insurance litigation is 327 days.